 - Media type and whether or not your studio is accessible to wheelchair users.

 - COS weekends: the weekends in July when you will be opening to the public.
 Select the number of the weekend(s) you want in the left hand box and click the green plus sign to move them into the right hand box.
-Please note: You must be present in your studio to receive visitors throughout each day that you are open.

 - Address of your studio or exhibition location.